 - Easyjet Naples to Split and Dubrovnik (late June – end of August)

-Buses from Italy to Croatia
+Travelling from Italy to Croatia by Bus

 There is a daily bus service from Florence that travels via Bologna, Padua and Trieste to Zagreb (via Ljubljana and on to Belgrade and Sofia!) – it is run by Florentia Bus.